 Help students prepare for their futures by hosting a College Application Week event!

-College Application Week is most successful with a committed coordinator (or two!) at each site.
+College Application Week (CAW) is most successful with a committed coordinator (or two!) at each site.
 We recommend that coordinators work with a dedicated team of colleagues, volunteers, and students to develop a CAW event that is unique to the needs and interests of your community.
-As with most things, a successful College Application Week event is about being prepared.
+As with most things, a successful CAW event is about being prepared.
 The coordinator resources are designed to help you and your students be as prepared as possible for your event.

 ☑ Think ahead.► Recruit your CAW team.
 Include a variety of people who will help plan and host your event - administrators, teachers, parents, and students are all good choices!